 Creating New Laws

 Each of the committees within the House focuses on a specific part of the federal government.
-Besides passing new legislation, committee members are also responsible for oversight of the agencies and programs within their jurisdiction, monitoring projects and activities and approving funding.
+Besides passing new legislation, committee members are also responsible for oversight of the agencies and programs within their jurisdiction, monitoring projects and approving funding.

 - The Speaker is elected from the majority party.
 He or she is responsible for assigning representatives to the standing and joint committees within the House, and is present during House sessions, counting votes and signing the new legislation that is passed on to the Senate for a vote.
 The Speaker is second in the line of succession to the presidency